SilicoGoBrr/BioPal/README.md

 5. **Taxa Sage**: Queries taxonomic information (Division, Order, Class, Family) for organisms in the FASTA file (requires the presence of `[organism=...]` in the header) and writes the results to a CSV file.

+6. **Microsintenic retriever**: Starting from a fasta file conatining genes downloaded from NCBI's dataset collections, it parses data and finds gff3 data of the 20 kbp surrounding the genes of interest.
+Depicts the data in a readable csv file, great for evolutionary analysis.

-6. **Help Menu**: Provides a description of the tool's functionalities.
+7. **Help Menu**: Provides a description of the tool's functionalities.

-7. **Exit**: Safely closes the application.
+8. **Exit**: Safely closes the application.
 Program does not hold path/file information.

 ## Requirements